 The unitization of oil and gas reservoirs is a well-accepted means of hydrocarbon conservation.
 Without unitization, the unregulated development of reservoirs tends to be a race for possession by competitive operators.
 The results can be: (1) overly dense drilling, especially along property lines; (2) rapid dissipation of reservoir pressure; and (3) irregular advance of displacing fluids.
-These all contribute to the loss of ultimate recovery or economic waste.
+These all contribute to the loss of ultimate recovery or waste of natural resources.
 The proliferation of surface activity, duplication of production, gathering, and processing facilities, and haste to get oil to the surface also increases the likelihood of environmental damage (such as spills and other surface impacts).
 Requiring lessees to comply with conservation orders and field rules issued by the AOGCC would mitigate some of these impacts without an agreement to unitize operations.
-Unitization, however, provides a practical and efficient method for maximizing oil and gas recovery, and minimizes negative impacts on other resources.
+Unitization, however, provides a practical and efficient method for maximizing oil and gas recovery, and preserves and protects surface and subsurface resources.

-The formation of the CU will promote the conservation of both surface and subsurface resources through the unitized (rather than lease-by-lease) development.
+The formation of the JLU will promote the conservation of both surface and subsurface resources through the unitized (rather than lease-by-lease) development.
 Unitization allows the unit operator to explore the area as if it were one lease.
 The formation of the unit will allow this area to be comprehensively and efficiently explored and developed.
-Adoption of an Operating Agreement and Plan of Development governing that production will help avoid unnecessary duplication of development efforts on and beneath the surface.
+Adoption of an Operating Agreement and Plan of Development governing that production will help avoid unnecessary duplication of development efforts that utilize air, water, gravel, fuel, money and people.